nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 - dancing woman -> sometimes fail
 - talk to Zax -> don't pay for infos
 - Kill the respawned vulkar in Lower City
-- go to hidden beck -> talk to Gadon -> learn Bastilla
+- go to hidden beck -> talk to Gadon -> learn Bastila
 - Go out and follow the path to Under City -> enemies -> throw grenade
 - meet Canderous
 - continue toward the Undercity (no apartement yet -> need mission for the mine)